-Each development will be expected to meet site related infrastructure needs. and where Where the provision of new, or the improvement or extension of existing, off- site infrastructure is needed to support a new development or mitigate its impacts, and it is not anticipated that the infrastructure will be provided through CIL, the developments will be required to contribute proportionately through a Section 106 Agreement commuted sum or CIL charge, or other mechanism as agreed with the Council.
+Each development will be expected to meet site related infrastructure needs.
+Where the provision of new, or the improvement or extension of existing, off- site infrastructure is needed to support a new development or mitigate its impacts, and it is not anticipated that the infrastructure will be provided through CIL, the development will be required to contribute proportionately through a Section 106 Agreement commuted sum, or other mechanism as agreed with the Council.